-Continuing with our cooking events under the motto “When life gives you avondklok, become an avondkok”, last week the Taalhuis kitchen was filled with smells from the Levant.
+During lockdown, we kept on organizing our cooking events under the motto “When life gives you avondklok, become an avondkok”.
+So on a day in March, the Taalhuis kitchen was filled with smells from the Levant.

 Yahia, our beloved chef from Lebanon, shared his delicious recipe for the popular Lebanese (and Levantine) dish: Sheikh el Mahshi!
 Together with our Levantine Arabic teacher, Hilda, the participants learned how to cook this super delicious dish, along with learning the Arabic words for the different ingredients.